In the Beginning:

 another first for humanity

-Turning to God’s Word author Matthew Phelps called attention to some of humanity’s firsts, including the first birth and the first death.
+Turning to God’s Word author Matthew Phelps has called attention to some of humanity’s firsts, including the first birth and the first death.
 The book of Genesis 9:20–21 recounts the first instance of anyone getting drunk.
 What seems to be significant isn’t that Noah loses some control of his faculties, but rather that he’s shamed in his nakedness by one of his sons.
-The relationship between nakedness and shame repeats a theme from the garden of Eden, where Adam and Eve were ashamed of being naked after they’d disobeyed God and eaten from the tree of the knowledge of good and evil.
+The relationship between nakedness and shame repeats a theme from the Garden of Eden, where Adam and Eve were ashamed of being naked after they’d disobeyed God and eaten from the tree of the knowledge of good and evil.

 WHAT DO YOU THINK is going on now with original sin?